daveclements/blog/_posts/2019-06-30-integrating-vuejs-with-aspnet-core-mvc.md

 ## The cshtml template
 Now we have our configuration, we need need to create the template file that we'll use to generate the chstml files

-In the src folder of the Node app, create an `index.template.cshtml` file and add the following code to it
+In the src folder of the Node app, create an `template.cshtml` file and add the following code to it

 {% highlight html %}
 @section head